KaleabSamuel/alx-zero_day/0x03-git/README.md

-second read me on git folder
+Read me in git folder